MuLancer/APEuro/country/Prussia.md

   - political: enlightened absolutist
   - social:
     - enlightened
+      - intellectual center, where Voltaire would live for a time
       - free the royal serfs
-    - end the capital punishement and limited the use of corporal punishment on
+      - end the capital punishement and limited the use of corporal punishment on serfs
+    - contradictory
+      -

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEzNTIzNzIwMTIsLTIwNTg3MzY1MjAsNz
-MwOTk4MTE2XX0=
+eyJoaXN0b3J5IjpbMTgyNjA0Njg5OSwtMjA1ODczNjUyMCw3Mz
+A5OTgxMTZdfQ==
 -->